GothenburgBitFactory/taskserver-setup/PITCHME.md

 ## taskd-User

-**All configuration is done with the taskd-User**

-We assume that you will do all configuration with the taskd user you chose to run the server with.
+**We assume that you will do all configuration with the taskd user you chose to run the server with.**

 ---